-Category 1 Applicants must briefly describe the sex trafficking and labor trafficking of children and youth in their state or tribal jurisdiction.
+Applicants must briefly describe the sex trafficking and labor trafficking of children and youth in their state or tribal jurisdiction.
 They should use state or tribal jurisdiction baseline data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document existing efforts to address it, citing the source of the data.
-Applicant must cite the source of this data.
 Note: Data should come from multiple sources and extend beyond national hotline data.
 Relevant baseline data might include:

-- Number of human trafficking cases investigated, cases prosecuted, and traffickers convicted in the state or tribal jurisdiction for calendar years 2015, 2016, and 2017, if possible noting how many involved child victims.
-Applicants are encouraged to include trafficking cases investigated and prosecuted using other relevant federal, state, and tribal statutes, including those related to child exploitation. - Number of minors (if any) arrested and charged for infractions related to the sale of commercial sex, and/or labor trafficking, during calendar years 2015, 2016 and 2017. - Number of child and youth trafficking victims identified and assisted with comprehensive services for calendar years 2015, 2016, and 2017.
+- Number of human trafficking cases investigated, cases prosecuted, and traffickers convicted in the state or tribal jurisdiction for calendar years 2016, 2017, and 2018, if possible, noting how many involved child victims.
+Applicants are encouraged to include trafficking cases investigated and prosecuted using other relevant federal, state, and tribal statutes, including those related to child exploitation. - Number of minors (if any) arrested and charged for infractions related to the sale of commercial sex and/or labor trafficking, during calendar years 2016, 2017 and 2018. - Number of child and youth trafficking victims identified and assisted with comprehensive services for calendar years 2016, 2017, and 2018.